-Following a DUI arrest or DUI refusal, you will have 10 days to apply for a hearing with the Florida Department of Highway Safety and Motor Vehicles (FLHSMV).
-Failure to do this will result in you waiving your rights to dispute the charges bought against you.
+Following a DUI arrest or DUI refusal, you will have 10 days to apply for a formal review hearing with the Florida Department of Highway Safety and Motor Vehicles (FLHSMV).
+Failure to do this will result in you waiving your rights to dispute the charges brought against you.
 In this hearing, your attorney may be able to get your license reinstated, but only so you can drive for work, school, medical, or religious purposes.

 This hearing is a very important part of your case.
 It is a chance for your Florida criminal defense attorney to cross-reference witnesses, such as the arresting officer.
 They will be able to determine whether the officer had probable cause to pull you over, whether his breath tester was in good working order, and whether the consequences for refusing a breath, blood, or urine test were properly explained to you.

 If you are unsure of how to apply for this hearing, then speak to a DUI refusal attorney at The Law Place today!
-Book a free consultation today, and we can start fighting your case.
+Book a free consultation today, and we can start fighting for your case.

-How Much Will a Tampa DUI Attorney Cost Me?
+How Much Will A Tampa DUI Attorney Cost Me?

-The cost of a criminal defense attorney can vary massively depending on the skill of the attorney.
-When it comes to defending you against a DUI refusal, you really get what you pay for.
+The cost of a criminal defense attorney can vary massively, depending on the skill of the attorney.
+When it comes to defending yourself against a DUI refusal, you really get what you pay for.
 If you spend very little, you will get an inexperienced Tampa DUI lawyer who has not worked on many cases like yours.
 If you are willing to spend more, you will get an experienced DUI defense attorney, like those from The Law Place.
 We only have the best attorneys at our law firm, and they will fight for you every step of the way.

 You must also take the details of the case and arrest into account when predicting the price of an attorney.
 Any complications during your arrest could result in your attorney costing much more.
 Here are some of the things that will drive the price up: